[Organizational Culture Committee] Summary of 4th Term Activity Records

 - Anger Management

-[Organizational Culture Committee] What kind of training facilitates communication?
+[Organizational Culture Committee] What kind of training facilitates smooth communication?

-When you first join the company, you tend to feel reserved and find it difficult to talk to other employees.
+When you first join a company, it can be difficult to talk to other employees because you feel hesitant.

-As one of the quickest ways to solve this problem, the Organizational Culture Committee planned the training.
+The Organizational Culture Committee planned this training as one of the quickest ways to solve this problem.
 It

 Praise activity

-At our company, we hold a lunch meeting for all employees every weekday at 12:15.
-The
+At our company, we hold a company-wide lunch meeting at 12:15 PM on weekdays.

-person on lunch meeting duty gives a one to three minute speech, and the topic of the speech is also decided by the Organizational Culture Committee.
+During this meeting, the person in charge gives a 1-3 minute speech, and the topic is decided by the Organizational Culture Committee.

-The topics for this year's lunch meeting speech by the Organizational Culture Committee are as follows:
+The topics for this term's Organizational Culture Committee lunch meeting speeches are as follows:

 | Weeks 1 and 3 | Weeks 2 and 4 | |